standardebooks/web/README.md

 - To update the box, run `vagrant box update --box ubuntu/bionic64`.
 Note that this will not change the project-local VM.
 You will have to create a new VM based on the updated box by doing a `vagrant destroy` followed by a `vagrant up`.
 To remove old unused versions of boxes, run `vagrant box prune`.

-- Check out scripts/provision.sh to see how the server is configured, the script is Vagrant-agnostic, so it should be helpful even if you don't want to use Vagrant.
+- Check out scripts/provision.sh to see how the server is configured, the script is Vagrant-agnostic, so it should be helpful even if you don’t want to use Vagrant.

 - For further information, check out the [official Vagrant guide.](https://www.vagrantup.com/intro/index.html)